 The oddsmakers appeared prophetic as the opening stanza got underway.
 The massive Simon seemed tentative, circling with his hands a bit low.
 The difference in hand speed was clear, but even more important was Joe’s efficient footwork.
 Simon occasionally snapped a solid jab while retreating, but he failed to consistently maintain any distance, as Louis stalked and shot out brutally accurate combinations.
 Simon’s best work in the round was done while clinching and mauling, but every time Louis established his preferred range, the combinations rained down on the challenger’s planetoid-sized skull.

-The first round was a clear win for the champion, which set the stage for an even more one-sided stanza in the second.
+The first round of Louis vs Simon II clearly belonged to the champion, which set the stage for an even more one-sided stanza in the second.
 Simon tried to press forward early, but was dealt a series of powerful right hands for his trouble.
 As the round progressed, Louis begun mixing in left hooks with his jabs and straight rights; nearly every punch appeared to seriously rock the challenger.
 Joe couldn’t miss, and Abe looked like he might hit the floor at any moment as he absorbed the relentless onslaught.

 Late in the second, following a break from a clinch, Louis landed a devastating sequence of blows; three sharp jabs followed by a crushing right that bounced Simon into the corner.
 As the challenger attempted to circle back toward ring center, Joe landed another grazing right, and then a left-right, followed by two more chopping rights, and Abe collapsed to his knees.
 Simon bravely rose to his feet almost immediately.
 At almost the same moment, the bell rang, saving him from further punishment.

-However, the challenger actually rebounded at the start of the fifth, snapping out jabs and pushing Louis to the ropes.
+But Simon actually rebounded at the start of the fifth, snapping out jabs and pushing Louis to the ropes.
 But this success was fleeting.
 Louis timed a nice right-hand counter over the left, and then landed several more big rights behind it.
 Soon Louis was the one pushing back the larger foe, and once again throwing each punch with dangerous intentions.
 Simon spent the rest of the round absorbing punishment, always on shaky legs, but only near its end did a fusillade break through and put him down in a heap in the corner.
-But once again, Simon was saved by the bell and survived to fight another round.
+But once again, the hulking challenger was saved by the bell and survived to fight another round.

 Well, kind of.
 Just seconds into the sixth, Louis landed a right cross followed by a left hook, and Simon dropped like a rock.
 He somehow made it to his feet as referee Eddie Joseph counted “ten,” and that was it.
 The great Joe Louis had retained his title yet again.

-In the months following the fight, Louis would head to basic training, and spent the next few years fighting exhibitions while touring in the Special Services Division of the US Army.
+In the months following Louis vs Simon II, Joe would head to basic training, and for a long time to come he boxed only in exhibitions while touring in the Special Services Division of the US Army.
 He wouldn’t have an “official” fight again for more than four years, but would emerge from the war with his title, if not his finances, still intact.

 Abe Simon retired after the second Louis bout.
 He would go on to act in several films and television movies, including On The Waterfront and Requiem for a Heavyweight.